ethereum-optimism/optimism/specs/derivation.md

   - These frames could still be written into the channel bank if we haven't seen the final frame yet.
 But they will never be read out from the channel bank.

+In the current implementation, channels are also recorded in FIFO order in a structure called the *channel queue*.
+A channel is added to the channel queue the first time a frame belonging to the channel is seen.
+This structure is used in the next stage.

 ### Channel Bank

-The *Channel Bank* stage is responsible from reading from the channel bank that was written to by the L1 retrieval stage, and decompressing batches from these frames.
+The *Channel Bank* stage is responsible for managing buffering from the channel bank that was written to by the L1 retrieval stage.
+A step in the channel bank stage tries to read data from channels that are "ready".

 In principle, we should be able to read any channel that has any number of sequential frames at the "front" of the channel (i.e. right after any frames that have been read from the bank already) and decompress batches from them.
 (Note